forkwell-io/fch-drug-discovery/README.md

 1. Change the base network to Generative Adversarial Network (GAN)
 1. To compute binding affinity for all drugs in market(~450,000) and using the results to generate gen0
 1. GPU based docking for faster evaluation
+1. Implement ranked based or tournament selection to the Local Genetic Algorithm.

 # Reference
 1. https://drugbank.s3-us-west-2.amazonaws.com/assets/blog/COVID-19_Web.pdf